-Our NEOs are party to employment, non-competition and non-solicitation agreements, as summarized below.
+Our NEOs other than Mr. Rowan are party to employment agreements, as summarized below.
 All such agreements were entered into before 2022 (except for Mr. Belardi, whose employment agreement was entered into in 2022).
+In addition, all of our NEOs are party to agreements regarding non-competition and non-solicitation, the terms of which are summarized below under "Potential Payments upon Termination or Change in Control."